Chateau Lascombes

 2009 Lascombes 93p

 Tasted twice - last time in April 2013.
 Consistent notes.
-Sweet fruit and tannin, complex with a long and sweet finish.
+Sweet fruit and tannin, with a complex profile and a long, lovely finish.
 Sheer elegance and delicate balance, velvety texture.
 Seductive effort.

 2008 Lascombes 92p

 Tasted twice - last time in April 2013.
-Consistent notes. was more down to earth and more classic vintage than 2010 and 2009, but still with good intensity, ripeness and complexity.
+Consistent notes.
+This wine was more classic than the 2010 and 2009 vintages, yet still exhibited good intensity, ripeness, and complexity.

 2006 Lascombes 92p